mattwar/iqtoolkit/HOWTO.md

 **Context classes** are classes that expose the collections I want exposed by simply wrapping the query provider with a class I define.

-For example, I can create a context class for my NorthindWind database and only expose queryable properties corresponding to the entities I want accessed.
+For example, I can create a context class for the Northind database and only expose queryable properties corresponding to the entities I want accessed.

 ```CSharp